-2. Reason for application: Please indicate where relevant: Request for new exemption in: Request for amendment of existing exemption in Request for extension of existing exemption in Request for deletion of existing exemption in: Provision of information referring to an existing specific exemption in: ☐ Annex IV Annex III No. of exemption in Annex III or IV where applicable: 7(c)-I Proposed or existing wording: existing wording "Electrical and electronic components containing lead in a glass or ceramic other than dielectric ceramic in capacitors, e.g. piezoelectronic devices, or in a glass or ceramic matrix compound" Duration where applicable: We apply for renewal of this exemption for the categories marked in section 4 further below for the respective maximum validity periods foreseen in the RoHS2 Directive, as amended.
-For these categories, the validity of this exemption may be required beyond those timeframes.
-Although applications in this exemption renewal request may be relevant to other categories not marked in section 4 further below, this renewal request does not address those categories.
+2. Reason for application: Please indicate where relevant: Request for new exemption in: Request for amendment of existing exemption in Request for extension of existing exemption in Request for deletion of existing exemption in: Provision of information referring to an existing specific exemption in: Annex III ☐ Annex IV No. of exemption in Annex III or IV where applicable: 7(c)-I Proposed or existing wording: existing wording "Electrical and electronic components containing lead in a glass or ceramic other than dielectric ceramic in capacitors, e.g. piezoelectronic devices, or in a glass or ceramic matrix compound" Duration where applicable: We apply for renewal of this exemption for the category marked in section 4 further below for the maximum validity period foreseen in the RoHS2 Directive, as amended.
+For this category, the validity of this exemption may be required beyond those timeframes.
+As specified in separate requests to renew the exemption submitted to the European Commission within the deadline foreseen by the Directive for submission of applications, applications in this exemption renewal request are relevant to other categories not marked in section 4 further below.
 Other: